yakuzadave/pymud-ss13/README.md

 - **Admin Event Control**: List and trigger random events using the `event` command.
 - **Grid Map & Status Overlays**: View a simple station layout with door lock, atmosphere, and power indicators via WebSocket updates.
+- **Automatic Subsystems**: Power, atmosphere and random events tick in the background when the server runs.

 ## Requirements